 Since Texas summers are long, starting the seeds indoors is one way to get a head start on the season.

 For fall planting, start seeds in September.
-If October is cool enough, then direct sowing time begins until February.
-In case of a deep freeze warning, start seeds indoors and plant them out once it’s over.
+If October is cool enough, then direct sowing time begins and continues till February.

 Click here to learn more about seed starting basics.